Category Listing: Featured

 • Riders who abandon get their point for the part of the ride they were on at the time.

-• There is only one leader for a rider (usually the person who set the ride up on the web site) unless the ride is split.
+• There is only one leader for a ride (usually the person who set the ride up on the web site) unless the ride is split.

 So a half-day ride will typically earn riders 1 point; a full day ride 2 points.
 Leaders will typically earn 2 and 4 points respectively.